California will remake San Quentin prison, emphasizing rehab

 “Communities win when we have rehabilitative efforts, but yet, how about victims?”
 Lackey said.
 “Have we rehabilitated them?”

-The prison has housed high-profile criminals such as cult leader Charles Manson, convicted murderers and serial killers, and was the site of violent uprisings in the 1960s and 1970s.

-But the prison in upscale Marin County north of San Francisco has also been home to some of the most innovative inmate programs in the country, reflecting the politically liberal beliefs of the Bay Area.

-Among other such programs, San Quentin houses Mount Tamalpais College, the first accredited junior college in the country based entirely behind bars.
-The school offers inmates classes in literature, astronomy, U.S. government and others to earn an Associate of Arts degree.
+The prison houses the first accredited junior college in the country based entirely behind bars, offering classes in literature, astronomy, U.S. government and an Associate of Arts degree.

-The college’s $5 million annual budget is funded by private donations with volunteer faculty from top nearby universities, including Stanford and the University of California, Berkeley.
+The prison also runs a newspaper called the San Quentin News, and several prisoners recorded and produced the hugely popular podcast “ Ear Hustle ” while serving time.

+Phil Melendez, a former inmate at San Quentin who now works at the advocacy group Smart Justice California, said the rehabilitation programs the state hopes to expand will set formerly incarcerated people up for success when they re-enter society.

 Sophie Austin is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow Austin on Twitter: @sophieadanna